-Have you ever looked at a new stock trading system (or have developed your own) and wondered HOW TO START trading the system?
+Have you ever looked at a new stock trading system (and it’s potential maximum drawdown) and wondered HOW TO START trading the system to best manage the initial drawdown as you start trading?

 Do you just start taking the signals the system generates?
 How big will the initial drawdown be?
 Is there a better way?

-This video was taken from a recorded coaching call with a client from my Enlightened Stock Trader Certification Program.
+This video was taken from a recorded coaching call with a client from my Enlightened Stock Trading Mentoring Program.
 If you would like to learn about trading with personalized interactions like this, then click the button below and answer a few simple questions about your stock trading (even if you haven’t started yet!).

-After you complete these questions, I will be in touch to talk about how to take your trading forward profitably and how the Enlightened Stock Trader Certification Program might help you on your trading journey.
+After you complete these questions, I will be in touch to talk about how to take your trading forward profitably and how the Enlightened Stock Trading Mentoring Program might help you on your trading journey.
 There is no obligation and no risk – so take the step towards making money in the stock market and apply now!

 So when you when you’ve gone through the whole system design piece and make the decision to go live with your new stock trading system, there are two ways to do it the first and most common way is to take every trade that is triggered from now on.